Laurae2/R_Installation/README.md

 ### Step 3: do all the Anaconda stuff required

 To perform in Bash shell.
-Do NOT add Anaconda to PATH, otherwise you will need to change it (if you have no idea what are you doing).
+Add Anaconda to PATH so you can do the Python-specific stuff early, we will remove it afterwards.

 ```sh
 curl -O https://repo.continuum.io/archive/Anaconda3-5.1.0-Linux-x86_64.sh